Cycle Logo

 Isolation as Resource Ownership

-• It gets a dedicated slice of RAM and CPU pinned by the hypervisor.
+• RAM and CPU pinned by the hypervisor

 Be Strategic

-Bare metal offers raw power, predictability, cost-efficiency, and stronger security.
-Cloud-based virtualization brings elasticity, global reach, and convenience.
-That all comes at a steep premium.
+Bare metal offers raw power, predictability, cost efficiency, and stronger security.
+Cloud-based virtualization brings elasticity, global reach, and convenience—at a premium.